 Unless the context indicates otherwise, the terms "we," "our," "ours," "us" and the "Company" refer to Bristow Group Inc. and its consolidated subsidiaries.
 Bristow Group Inc. was incorporated in 1999 in Delaware.
-References herein to "Old Bristow" refer to the entity formerly known as Bristow Group Inc. and now known as Bristow Holdings U.S. Inc., together with its subsidiaries prior to the consummation of the merger between Era Group, Inc. and Bristow Group Inc. on June 11, 2020 (the "Merger").
+References herein to "Old Bristow" refer to the entity formerly known as Bristow Group Inc. and now known as Bristow Holdings U.S. Inc., together with its subsidiaries prior to the consummation of the merger between Era Group Inc. and Bristow Group Inc. on June 11, 2020 (the "Merger").
 References herein to "Era" refer to the entity formerly known as Era Group Inc. and which was renamed to Bristow Group Inc. in connection with the consummation of the Merger.
-See Note 2 to our Consolidated Financial Statements for further information on the Merger.
 Our common stock, par value \$0.01 per share (the "Common Stock"), is traded on the New York Stock Exchange ("NYSE") under the symbol "VTOL".
 Bristow Group's principal executive office is located at 3151 Briarpark Drive, Suite 700, Houston, Texas 77042, and our telephone number is (713) 267-7600.
 Our website address is www.bristowgroup.com.
-The reference to our website is not intended to incorporate the information on the website into this Transition Report on Form 10-KT.
+The reference to our website is not intended to incorporate the information on the website into this Annual Report on Form 10-K.